Cloud Authoring: A Branch Workflow Content Teams Can Actually Use

 What I'd do differently

-The migration path for customers with content still in the database was handled, but later than it should have been.
-It was a known constraint from the start.
-Any project with an existing-state problem benefits from pulling that forward.
+The database migration path was handled, but later than it should have been.
+It was a known constraint from day one, and I'd pull that work forward on any project with an existing-state problem like this.

-The permission model work reinforced something I now carry into every project involving access or roles: the hard part is almost never the UI.
-Engineers weren't wrong to be cautious about who could merge to main.
-The design work that actually mattered was finding a model that addressed that concern directly, not smoothing over it with a simplified interface that would have eroded trust the first time something unexpected shipped.
+The permission model reinforced something I carry into every access-and-roles project: the hard part is almost never the UI.
+What mattered was finding a model that addressed engineers' concerns directly, not a simplified interface that would erode trust the first time something unexpected shipped.

-This project also deepened my conviction that introducing a new mental model is itself a design problem.
-"Branch = draft, merge = publish" wasn't obvious to non-engineers.
-It needed to be introduced carefully, tested early, and reflected consistently in every piece of copy and UI.
-Getting that right before touching the interface made every downstream decision faster.
+This project also sharpened a belief that a new mental model is itself a design problem.
+"Branch = draft, merge = publish" needed to be introduced carefully and reflected consistently in copy and UI before touching the interface.

-Next Selected WorkVivid Seats App 3.0: An App Worth Coming Back To ↗
+Next WorkVivid Seats App 3.0: An App Worth Coming Back To →